Sustainable growth report 2024

 Vitality

-Vitality is also part of our learning and leadership efforts.
-During our Junior Officers and Ratings Conferences, we offer workshops on healthy lifestyle.
-And during ship visits, our colleagues engage in meaningful dialogue about wellbeing, showing genuine care and attention to how seafarers are doing and encouraging them to take care of themselves and each other.
+Vitality is also embedded in our learning and leadership programs.
+During the Officers and Ratings Conferences, workshops on healthy lifestyle and wellbeing were organised.
+To combine learning with connection and team building, the Rating Conferences in Indonesia and the Philippines included soccer and basketball tournaments.
+During ship visits, colleagues also engage in open conversations about wellbeing, showing genuine care for how seafarers are doing and encouraging them to look after themselves and each other.

-We also stimulate relaxation by offering guidance for celebrating holidays onboard.
-For the Christmas and New Year’s celebration we offered all ships a package with a tailor-made AV 30 Seconds game and prizes.
-We also offered a quiz where they competed against other ships and could win a high-quality coffee machine.
-Office colleagues enjoyed a nice celebration at the end of the year onboard a party boat touring the rivers around Rotterdam.
+We also support moments of relaxation and connection through celebrations and shared experiences.
+During Christmas and New Year, all vessels received a festive package including a tailor-made Anthony Veder 30 Seconds game and prizes.
+Crews also participated in a fleet-wide quiz competition, with the opportunity to win a high-quality coffee machine.
+Ashore, office colleagues celebrated the end of the year together on a party boat through the rivers of Rotterdam.

 Psychological safety